chandra-prakash-tiwari/HOTEL-MANAGEMENT-PROJECT-IN-C/README.md

 3. Book Any room which is present in hotel and if room is vacant and enter all correct information of the customer.

-4. Search Perticular room customer record.
+4. Search record of Particular room  .

 5. Edit Customer record.